DavidMercier/TriDiMap/doc/examples.rst

    :scale: 50 %
    :align: center

-   *Example of indentation grid pattern using a MTS/Agilent nanoindenter.*
+   *Example of indentation grid pattern using a MTS/Agilent nanoindenter*